-More than 700 mountain apes live in Uganda’s Bwindi impenetrable forest national park and Mgahinga national park, this is almost three quarters of the world’s total population of mountain gorillas making Uganda the best gorilla destination of the three countries.
+More than 700 mountain gorillas live in Uganda’s Bwindi impenetrable forest national park and Mgahinga gorilla national park; this is almost three quarters of the world’s total population of mountain gorillas making Uganda the best gorilla trekking destination of the three countries.
 The other gorillas are found in Rwanda’s Volcanoes national park and Virunga national park in DR Congo.

-Gorillas have several adaptations that allow them to survive in the rainforests.
-Possessing 98% of human DNA, it’s a common question that how do mountain gorillas adopt to their environment.
+Gorillas have several adaptations that allow them to survive in the rain forests.
+Possessing 98% of human DNA, it’s a common question how mountain gorillas adapt to their environment.

 The herbivorous nature of mountain gorillas makes it easy for them to adapt to the rain forest environment.
 Gorillas feed on tree leaves, plant stems, fruits and roots, making it very easy for them to find what to eat while in the tropical forests.
 Perhaps if they were carnivores, they wouldn’t be staying in the forest.
 The gorillas staying in the dense vegetation also saves them the burden of walking long distances in search for food.